 Corticosteroids can also cause side effects that directly affect your eyes, such as cataracts (clouding of the lens of your eye) and glaucoma (increased pressure in your eye).

 Tocilizumab (Actemra) is a treatment option for people with moderate to severe TED who don’t respond well to teprotumumab or corticosteroids.
-Although tocilizumab isn’t FDA approved to treat TED, your health care team may recommend this treatment in certain circumstances.
+Although tocilizumab isn’t FDA approved to treat TED, your healthcare team may recommend this treatment in certain circumstances.

 Like teprotumumab-tbrw, tocilizumab is a monoclonal antibody that regulates your immune system.
 However, tocilizumab targets a protein called interleukin-6 (IL-6) receptor.
 Blocking the IL-6 receptor helps reduce inflammation.